sakoht/data-provenance/provenance/README.md

 Nesting
 -------
-A call can take raw input values, but ideally it takes:
-- the result of _another_ call that has the correct output type for the input in question
+A call can take raw input values, but ideally it takes the result of _other_ call that produced the input, so the provenance chain can be extended.
+It can also simply take a call, and the system will convert that into a result by running it or looking up an existing answer.
-- another call, unresolved, where the other call's output type matches the required input type

-We would really only use this for bigger chunks of work, but as a toy example:
+An example of nesting using a toy function:
 ```
 object addMe extends Function2WithProvenance[Int, Int, Int] {
     val currentVersion = Version("0.1")